LtBrain/MuBook/JOURNAL.md

 2025-07-12
 ---
 Create the basic board, work out some I/O choices.
+I'm going off of the Mu's lite carrier project schematic file right now, but will modify a pretty good amount of the IO.
+Several people in the Lattepanda Mu Discord recommended this route to me because it takes a lot of the guesswork out of the design process, especially with how the HSIO will need to be broken out from the SODIMM.
+I plan to completely redesign the PCB for my usage though.

 USB 3.0 ---- 2 Ports  (7/13 - 7/16, had some issues with KiCad diff pairs)
 USB 2.0 ---- 2 Ports  (Front IO not done yet)
 1 GBE Ethernet